WilkoThomassen/flutter_background_patterns/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A Flutter package for making widgets with a pattern in the background
+A Flutter package for making widgets with a pattern in the background. background patterns can be placed anywhere whether it is the background of a page or for example on a button

 ## Preview